webclinic017/barbucket/barbucket/_resources/build_process.md

 ## Documentation
 ### Build
 * Is done by readthedocs after receiving webhook request.
-* Can be done locally with: `$ docs/make html` but result is excluded from git.
+* Can be done locally with: `$ docs/make html`, result is excluded from git.

 ### Upload
 * https://readthedocs.org/projects/barbucket/
 * Github webhook is triggered on certain events.
-RTD receives the request and pulls the pre-built documentation files.
+RTD receives the request and builds the docs itself.

-## Package
+## Python package
 ### Local pre-build testing
 * `$ pip install <barbucket_project_directory> -e`